ClayFreeman/Modfwango-CPP/README.md

 Modfwango-C++
 =============

-Modfwango-C++ is an in-progress, feature-incomplete port of the [Modfwango](http://modfwango.com) framework.
+Modfwango-C++ is an in-progress, feature-incomplete C++ port of the [Modfwango](http://modfwango.com) framework.
 This repository is currently very unstable, and APIs are likely to change.
 When complete, this framework will be the official C++ companion to the PHP edition.
 The end goal is the same: to